xebia-functional/sd-workshop-25/docs/DDD-concepts.md

 The article emphasizes **type-level programming** to encode business logic, ensure data validity, and eliminate invalid states, culminating in advanced concepts like **tagless final** patterns and **indexed monads** for maintaining strict control over program flow and logic transitions.

-### Parse, don't validate
-The blog post advocates for **type-driven design**, emphasizing the mantra *"Parse, don’t validate"*.
-This approach leverages static type systems to make illegal states unrepresentable, enhancing code correctness and reliability by embedding constraints directly into data types.

-Instead of relying on runtime validation checks, parsing transforms less-structured input into more-structured types upfront, reducing redundant checks, potential bugs, and performance costs.
-Examples like using `NonEmpty` lists in Haskell showcase how parsing ensures that data invariants are preserved at the language level, enabling programs to fail at compile-time rather than runtime.
-This approach promotes more robust, maintainable, and error-resistant code.

 ### What has Scala 3 to offer?